-School this year may look different, Covid has affected us all in profound ways.
-With after school activities and many team sports sidelined kids need fun and flexible ways to stay active more than ever.
+School may look different, Covid has affected us all in profound ways and changed the way we live daily life.
+With after school activities and many team sports returning, the Seattle Kids Marathon is a fun and flexible ways to be active.
 The Seattle Kids Marathon is a great way to get kids excited about physical activity, nutrition, reading and the community they live in while rewarding them for their accomplishments.

 As a group leader, you decide how active a role you want to take in the program.
 We will provide all of the resources needed to make it a fun and successful experience for both you and your runners.